m-hoerz/parteispenden/README.md

 parteispenden
 =============

-CSV of the donations received by the main German parties

 This is a very machine readable version of the donations the parties in the German Bundestag received in 2011.

 As the different parties provided the data in diverging formats, I've spent some time on separating the bulk "Name, Address, Postcode, City" block into separate rows.
 A single CSV for all parties contains the columns "Partei", "Name, Vorname / Firma" / "Adresse" / "PLZ" / "Ort" / "Betrag (EUR)".